 Lead-acid batteries on the other hand propel an inefficiency of power use that leads to a loss of about 15 amps while charging.

 Further, rapid discharging also ensures that voltage drops quickly and reduces the batteries’ overall capacity.

-In simpler terms and normal layman’s language, if you’ll love you generator battery to charge quickly and discharge gracefully and seamlessly, you’re better off with a generator that is powered by lithium-ion technology and not lead acid.
+In simpler terms and normal layman’s language, if you’ll love your generator battery to charge quickly and discharge gracefully and seamlessly, you’re better off with a generator that is powered by lithium-ion technology and not lead-acid.

 3. Discharge Mode Of Lead Acid Batteries Vs Their Lithium-Ion Counterparts In Solar Generators